bovino/kong-template-with-docker/README.md

-Kong plugin template WITH DOCKER / DOCKER COMPOSE
+Kong plugin template WITH DOCKER / DOCKER COMPOSE (and JavaScript plugin running with kong-js-pdk)
 ====================

 This repository contains a simple Kong plugin template to get you